NachoColl/blockchain-web-services/docs/index.md

 <p align="center" style="color:gray;padding-bottom:10px; ">Abstract</p>

-Blockchain Web Services is a Unified smart contracts API allowing companies to consume blockchain smart contracts as regular web services.
+Blockchain Web Services is a unified smart contracts API allowing companies to consume blockchain smart contracts as regular web services.

 In addition to this, it also integrates a marketplace for developers to publish their smart contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.

-We aim to help society embrace the blockchain Trust & Transparency revolution by removing infrastructure complexities from business creative workflows while improving decision-making “attributes of innovation”<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).
+We aim to help society embrace the blockchain revolution by removing infrastructure complexities from business creative workflows while improving decision-making “attributes of innovation”<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).

-On the economics, blockchain web service follows a sustainable economic and growth loop, where our ERC20 Ethereum token funds the platform’s development, rewards the community for extending it, and the revenue grows exponentially as more companies use the API.
+On the economics, Blockchain Web Services follows a sustainable economic and growth loop, where our ERC20 Ethereum token funds the platform’s development, rewards the community for extending it, and the revenue grows exponentially as more companies use the API.

 <p align="center">
   <img src="img/BWS_HL_Components.svg" /><br/>
-  <span style="font-size:14px">Figure 1. <i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon web services for the blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i></span>
+  <span style="font-size:14px">Figure 1. <i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon Web Services for the blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i></span>
 </p>

 <p align="center" style="color:gray;padding-bottom:20px; padding-top:20px;">_________</p>